isomerpages/sciencecentre-emag/_stories/Mind & Body/The Wonders of Optical Illusions.md

 image: /images/the_dress.gif
 ---
 <h4>Can we trust our eyes?
 Discover four optical illusions that we encounter every day!</h4>
-<p><strong>WARNING: This article may potentially trigger seizures for people with photosensitive epilepsy.
-Viewer discretion is advised.</strong>
+<p><strong>WARNING: This article contains flashing images and animations that may potentially trigger seizures in people with photosensitive epilepsy.
+Reader discretion is advised.
+If you are sensitive to flashing lights or moving patterns, please exercise caution while viewing this content.</strong>
 </p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Optical_Illusions_Face.png">